Vitale69/Vitale69/README.md

 - 👋 Hi, I’m @Vitale69
-- 👀 I’m interested in ...data science
+- 👀 I’m interested in ...blockchain development
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...any project 🚀
 - 📫 How to reach me ...